CtrlAltMech/BackThatNasUp/README.md

 # BackThatNasUp

-A versatile, configurable backup script designed to automate local and remote backups for clients or servers, organized by directory groupings defined in the configuration file."
+A versatile, configurable backup script designed to automate local and remote backups for clients or servers, organized by directory groupings defined in the configuration file.

 This is still VERY much a work-in-progress.
 It backs stuff up via a config....that's all at the moment.